-The Robotics Program is designed to promote students' interest in science and technology in the high school.
+The Robotics project is designed to promote students' interest in science and technology in the high school.
 Using the FIRST (For Inspiration and Recognition of Science and Technology) program as its fundamental base, the program will involve students in the FIRST Vex Robotics Challenge, offering them a new and exciting platform for learning about science, computer programming, mechanical engineering, math and physics along with teamwork, project management and problem solving in groups.
-Since its inception, the Robotics Club has won many local and national awards.